mmichlin66/mmichlin66.github.io/mimurl/mimurlAbout.md

 Each segment defines how it should be compared with segments from actual URLs.
 The comparison can be based either on a simple string comparison or on regular expressions.

 Within a segment pattern, fields can be defined.
 Fields have names that should be unique within the entire URL pattern.
 Fields can specify formats that determine whether the fields should be converted to a number (integer or float), converted to a Boolean or just be a string.
-If the format is specified, but the field value cannot be converted to the specified format, the matchig will still succeed but the field's value will be a string.
+If the format is specified, but the field value cannot be converted to the specified format, the matching will still succeed but the field's value will be a string.

 ## URL Pattern Format
 URL patterns have the following form: